Doubly transitive lines I: Higman pairs and roux: Roux graphs

 \section{Roux graphs}

 In this section, we identify graph-theoretic properties that are associated with roux.
-We start with a review of certain concepts in graph theory (the reader is encouraged to reference~\cite{Biggs:74,GodsilH:92,GodsilR:13} for further information).
+We start with a review of certain concepts in graph theory (the reader may consult~\cite{Biggs:74,GodsilH:92,GodsilR:13} for further information).
 The graphs in this paper will be assumed to be simple without mention, i.e., they will contain neither loops nor multiple edges.
 A graph is said to be \textbf{distance-regular} if for every ordered pair of vertices $(u,v)$, the number of vertices that are simultaneously at distance $i$ from $u$ and distance $j$ from $v$ is determined by $i$, $j$, and the distance between $u$ and $v$.
-We say a connected graph is \textbf{antipodal} if the vertices can be partitioned into fibres such that the distance between two vertices is the diameter of the graph if and only if they belong to the same fibre.
-Finally, given graphs $\mathscr{G}$ and $\mathscr{H}$, we say $\mathscr{G}$ is a \textbf{cover} of $\mathscr{H}$ if there exists a surjective map $\pi\colon V(\mathscr{G})\to V(\mathscr{H})$ such that for every $u,v\in V(\mathscr{H})$, the induced subgraph of $\pi^{-1}(u)$ and $\pi^{-1}(v)$ in $\mathscr{G}$ is a perfect matching if $u$ and $v$ are adjacent in $\mathscr{H}$, and is otherwise empty.
-In particular, if $\mathscr{H}$ is connected, then the fibres $\pi^{-1}(v)$ are necessarily independent sets in $\mathscr{G}$ of the same size.
+We say a connected graph is \textbf{antipodal} if the vertices can be partitioned into fibres such that the distance between two distinct vertices is the diameter of the graph if and only if they belong to the same fibre.
+A \textbf{cover of the complete graph} consists of a graph and a partition of its vertices into fibres of independent sets such that the induced subgraph on the union of any two distinct fibres is a perfect matching.
+(In particular, any two fibres have the same size.)
+Finally, an \textbf{antipodal cover of the complete graph} is a cover that is an antipodal graph such that the covering fibres coincide with the antipodal fibres.
 In what follows, we consider distance-regular antipodal covers of the complete graph (\textsc{drackn}s).

-\begin{proposition}[Lemma~3.1 in~\cite{GodsilH:92}] For every distance-regular antipodal cover $\mathscr{G}$ of the complete graph, there exist constants $(n,r,c)$ such that $\mathscr{G}$ is a connected graph on $rn$ vertices such that \begin{itemize} \item[(D1)] every pair of vertices at distance $2$ has $c$ common neighbors, \item[(D2)] the vertices can be partitioned into fibres of size $r$ such that the distance between two vertices is the diameter of the graph if and only if they belong to the same fibre, and \item[(D3)] the induced subgraph between any two fibres is a perfect matching. \end{itemize} Conversely, any connected graph on $rn$ vertices satisfying (D1)--(D3) for some $(n,r,c)$ is a distance-regular antipodal cover of the complete graph. \end{proposition}
+\begin{proposition}[Lemma~3.1 in~\cite{GodsilH:92}] For every distance-regular antipodal cover $\mathscr{G}$ of the complete graph, there exist constants $(n,r,c)$ for which $\mathscr{G}$ is a connected graph on $rn$ vertices such that \begin{itemize} \item[(D1)] every pair of vertices at distance $2$ has $c$ common neighbors, \item[(D2)] the vertices can be partitioned into fibres of size $r$ such that the distance between two vertices is the diameter of the graph if and only if they belong to the same fibre, and \item[(D3)] the induced subgraph between any two distinct fibres is a perfect matching. \end{itemize} Conversely, any connected graph on $rn$ vertices satisfying (D1)--(D3) for some $(n,r,c)$ is a distance-regular antipodal cover of the complete graph. \end{proposition}